 - Fair Housing Act.
 Title VIII of the Civil Rights Act of 1968, as amended by the Fair Housing Amendments Act of 1988. - Fair market rent (FMR).
 The rent, including the cost of utilities (except telephone), as established by HUD for units of varying sizes (by number of bedrooms), that must be paid in the housing market area to rent privately owned, existing, decent, safe, and sanitary rental housing of modest (non-luxury) nature with suitable amenities.
 See periodic publications in the Federal Register in accordance with 24 CFR Part 888. - Family.
-Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in MHA policy. - A family with or without children (the temporary absence of a child from the home due to placement in foster care is not considered in determining family composition and family size) - An elderly family or a near-elderly family - A displaced family - The remaining member of a tenant family - A single person who is not an elderly or displaced person, or a person with disabilities, or the remaining member of a tenant family. - Family self-sufficiency program (FSS program).
+Includes but is not limited to the following, regardless of actual or perceived sexual orientation, gender identity, or marital status, and can be further defined in MHA policy. - A single person, who may be: - An elderly person, displaced person, disabled person, near-elderly person, or any other single person; - O An otherwise eligible youth who has attained at least 18 years of age and not more than 24 years of age and who has left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act (42 U.S.C.
+675(5)(H)), and is homeless or is at risk of becoming homeless at age 16 or older; or - A group of persons residing together, and such group includes, but is not limited to: - A family with or without children (a child who is temporarily away from the home because of placement in foster care is considered a member of the family); - o An elderly family; - o A near-elderly family; - A disabled family; - o A displaced family; and - o The remaining member of a tenant family. - Family self-sufficiency program (FSS program).
 The program established by a MHA within its jurisdiction to promote self-sufficiency among participating families, including the coordination of supportive services to these families (24 CFR 984.103). - Federal agency.
 A department of the executive branch of the federal government. - Flat rent.
 Rent that is based on the market rent charged for comparable units in the private unassisted rental market, set at no less than 80 percent of the current fair market rent (FMR), 80 percent of the small area fair market rent (SAFMR), or 80 percent of the unadjusted rent, with utility allowances applied as necessary.
-The unadjusted rent is the FMR estimated directly from source data that HUD uses to calculate FMRs in nonmetropolitan areas. - Foster child care payment.
-A payment to eligible households by state, local, or private agencies appointed by the state to administer payments for the care of foster children. - Full-time student.
-A person who is attending school or vocational training on a full-time basis (carrying a subject load that is considered full-time for day students under the standards and practices of the educational institution attended).
-(See 24 CFR 5.603) - Gender identity.
-Actual or perceived gender-related characteristics. - Handicap.
-Any condition or characteristic that renders a person an individual with handicaps.
-(See person with disabilities.) - Head of household.
-The adult member of the family who is the head of the household for purposes of determining income eligibility and rent. - Household.
-A household includes additional people other than the family who, with MHA's permission, live in an assisted unit, such as live-in aides, foster children, and foster adults.
+The unadjusted rent is the FMR estimated directly from source data that HUD uses to calculate FMRs in nonmetropolitan areas. - Foster adult.
+A member of the household who is 18 years of age or older and meets the definition of a foster adult under State law.
+In general, a foster adult is a person who is 18 years of age or older, is unable to live independently due to a debilitating physical or mental condition and is placed with the family by an authorized placement agency or by judgment, decree, or other order of any court of competent jurisdiction.